Alice Bailey: Criticism of her ideas on races

 Controversy has arisen around some of Bailey's statements on nationalism, American isolationism, Soviet totalitarianism, Fascism, Zionism, Nazism, race relations, Africans, Jews, and the religions of Judaism and Christianity.
-Yonassan Gershom and others have claimed that her writings contain racist material.Sjöö, Monica, Sinister Channelings Notes and explanations to accompany the "New Age Channelings" book.
-Entire text online, page found 2010-06-28.
+Yonassan Gershom and others have claimed that her writings contain racist material.

 The American Chassidic author Yonassan Gershom wrote that Bailey's plan for a New World Order and her call for "the gradual dissolution—again if in any way possible—of the Orthodox Jewish faith" revealed that "her goal is nothing less than the destruction of Judaism itself."
 Gershom also wrote that "This stereotyped portrayal of Jews is followed by a hackneyed diatribe against the Biblical Hebrews, based upon the "angry Jehovah" theology of nineteenth-century Protestantism.
 Jews do not, and never have, worshipped an angry vengeful god, and we Jews never, ever call God 'Jehovah'."

 Researcher Hannah Newman described what she found to be an antisemitic element in the Great Invocation.
 According to Newman, "the Plan" named in the invocation refers to the plan authored by "the Hierarchy", that Newman states places "high priority on removing all Jewish presence and influence from human consciousness, a goal to be achieved by eliminating Judaism."